RAF Coningsby: Force Protection

 No. 7 Force Protection Wing Headquarters provides operational planning, command and control to two RAF Regiment field squadrons attached to the wing, No. 63 (Queen's Colour) Squadron (based at RAF Northolt) and No. 2623 (East Anglian) Squadron (RAuxAF) (based at RAF Honington) whose purpose is to protect RAF bases at home and abroad from ground attack.
-Part of No. 5 RAF Police Squadron, under the command of No. 8 RAF Force Protection Wing at RAF Waddington, is also based at the station and provides policing, security and guarding.
+Part of No. 4 RAF Police Squadron, under the command of No. 2 RAF Police & Security Wing at RAF Waddington, is also based at the station and provides policing, security and guarding.

 Air Land Integration (ALI) Cell

 No. 7 Force Protection Wing includes the Air Land Integration (ALI) Cell, which provides a forward air control capability.
 The ALI Cell trains and provides Joint Terminal Attack Controllers (JTACS) and Tactical Air Controller Parties (TACPS) to support RAF and joint operations.
-The ALI Cell moved to Coningsby from RAF Honington in Suffolk and came under the control off the wing in June 2018.
+The ALI Cell moved to Coningsby from RAF Honington in Suffolk and came under the control of the wing in June 2018.